tinymce/tinymce-docs/enterprise/server/configure.md

 {% include misc/list_ignore_port_service_versions.md %}

-Disabling `ignore-port` means that the port of the origin **must match** the port of the origin specified in the `allowed-origins` list.
+Setting `ignore-port` to `false` means that the port of the origin **must match** the port of the origin specified in the `allowed-origins` list.
 This option is set to `true` by default, so the port is ignored.

 Setting `ignore-port` to `true` will mean that the port is ignored when checking against the allowed origins.
 Setting it to `false` will mean that the port must match the origin when checking allowed-origins.